nrfconnect/sdk-nrf/doc/nrf/libraries/caf/sensor_manager.rst

 The |sensor_manager| submits :c:struct:`sensor_state_event` whenever the sensor state changes.
 Each sensor starts in the :c:enumerator:`SENSOR_STATE_DISABLED` state, which is not reported by the module.
-Also, each sensor acts independently to others.
+Also, each sensor acts independently.
 If one of the sensors reports an error, it does not stop the |sensor_manager| from sampling other sensors.

 After the initialization, each sensor changes its state to :c:enumerator:`SENSOR_STATE_ACTIVE` and start periodic sampling.
-In case of an error sensor submits :c:struct:`sensor_state_event` with the :c:enumerator:`SENSOR_STATE_ERROR` state.
+In case of an error, the sensor submits :c:struct:`sensor_state_event` with the :c:enumerator:`SENSOR_STATE_ERROR` state.

-If the trigger functionality or :kconfig:option:`CONFIG_CAF_SENSOR_MANAGER_PM` is enabled the sensor can be put into the :c:enumerator:`SENSOR_STATE_SLEEP` state.
+If the trigger functionality or :kconfig:option:`CONFIG_CAF_SENSOR_MANAGER_PM` is enabled, the sensor can be put into the :c:enumerator:`SENSOR_STATE_SLEEP` state.
 In this state, the sensor is not actively sampling and is not reporting any :c:struct:`sensor_event`.
-If the sensor trigger fires or the :c:struct:`wake_up_event` comes, the sensor state changes to :c:enumerator:`SENSOR_STATE_ACTIVE` and periodic sampling is restarted.
+If the sensor trigger fires or the :c:struct:`wake_up_event` is received, the sensor state changes to :c:enumerator:`SENSOR_STATE_ACTIVE` and periodic sampling is restarted.

 Sensor trigger activation
 =========================